Access your Pro+ Content below.

-This article is part of the January 2010, Vol. 18 issue of The virtual data center of tomorrow
+This article is part of the Virtual Data Center issue of January 2010, Vol. 18

 IT professionals demand the increasing utilization and flexibility that virtualization and cloud technologies provide.